 Methylphenidate hydrochloride extended-release tablets use osmotic pressure to deliver methylphenidate HCl at a controlled rate.
 The system, which resembles a conventional tablet in appearance, comprises an osmotically active bilayer core surrounded by a semipermeable membrane with an immediate-release drug overcoat.
 The bilayer core is composed of a drug layer containing the drug and excipients, and a push layer containing osmotically active components.
 There is a precision-laser drilled orifice on the drug-layer end of the tablet.
 In an aqueous environment, such as the gastrointestinal tract, the drug overcoat dissolves within one hour, providing an initial dose of methylphenidate.
 Water permeates through the membrane into the tablet core.
 As the osmotically active polymer excipients expand, methylphenidate is released through the orifice.
 The membrane controls the rate at which water enters the tablet core, which in turn controls drug delivery.
 Furthermore, the drug release rate from the system increases with time over a period of 6 to 7 hours due to the drug-concentration gradient incorporated into the drug layer of core of methylphenidate hydrochloride extended-release tablets.
 The biologically inert components of the tablet remain intact during gastrointestinal transit and are eliminated in the stool as a tablet shell along with insoluble core components.
 It is possible that methylphenidate hydrochloride extended-release tablets may be visible on abdominal x-rays under certain circumstances, especially when digital enhancing techniques are utilized.

 Here’s the thing: Trigen simply lifted this illustration from the Concerta product insert.
-That graph compares brand Concerta to generic Ritalin.
+Again, that graph compares brand Concerta to generic Ritalin.
 It has nothing to do with the Trigen generic.
+Welcome to the wacky world of generic medication approval processes.

 I encourage everyone who has experienced adverse events with these generics to file a MedWatch complaint with the FDA.
 This is how the previous generics were downgraded, so please make your voice heard.